SCRT-HQ/VaporShell/docs/glossary/New-VSEC2VPCEndpointConnectionNotification.md

----
-layout: glossary
-title: New-VSEC2VPCEndpointConnectionNotification
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2VPCEndpointConnectionNotification

 ## SYNOPSIS
-Adds an AWS::EC2::VPCEndpointConnectionNotification resource to the template
+Adds an AWS::EC2::VPCEndpointConnectionNotification resource to the template.
+Specifies a connection notification for a VPC endpoint or VPC endpoint service.
+A connection notification notifies you of specific endpoint events.
+You must create an SNS topic to receive notifications.
+For more information, see Create a Topic: https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html in the *Amazon Simple Notification Service Developer Guide*.

 ## SYNTAX